ocuroot/ocuroot.com/_docs/usage_state.md

 ### ocuroot state set

-The `set` command allows you to set the content of the document at a specific ref.
+The `set` command allows you to set the content of the document of a specific ref in the intent store.
-The ref must be an intent ref (e.g. `repo/-/release.ocu.star/+/custom/approve`), which can be synchronized to state via the `ocuroot state apply` or `ocuroot work any` commands.
+This intent must then be applied to state via the `ocuroot state apply` or `ocuroot work any` commands.

 ### ocuroot state delete

-Similar to `ocuroot state set`, the `delete` command allows you to delete the document at a specific intent ref.
+Similar to `ocuroot state set`, the `delete` command allows you to delete a document from the intent store.

 ## Types of state